abakins/radio_astronomy_tools/solar_system/README.md

 and generates a FITS image which can be imported as a CASA image and used with the tclean startmodel parameter.
 It currently only works for the output of uvplanetfit (polarized output in progress)

+## imagetools.py
+imagetools functions are applicable to analysis of planet images Many of these routines return Astropy Quantities to aid with tracking units

+### read_fits_image
+Extracts coordinate systems and quantities of interest (synthesized beams, observation dates) for input FITS images.

+### get_horizons_ephemerides
+Built on the astroquery.jplhorizons module, queries JPL Horizons service for object information.
+Also computes the apparent disk dimensions from the observer's perspective assuming the body is an oblate spheroid.